 Application Details

-A limited number of School of Education research assistantships are available for application.
-This competitive process requires that a School of Education faculty member and full time graduate student of education, submit a joint application that clearly demonstrates the way in which the work supports faculty research development while serving as a substantive research experience for the student.
+A limited number of School of Education research assistantships are available for application, with first preference given to full-time thesis students.
+This competitive process requires that a School of Education faculty member and full-time graduate student of education, submit a joint application that clearly demonstrates the way in which the work supports faculty research development while serving as a substantive research experience for the student.
 Application forms will be distributed by Melanie MacEachern to all M.Ed. students by email well in advance of the deadline.

 Research Assistantship Applications are to be co-signed and sent electronically to Melanie MacEachern, Administrative Assistant, School of Education, by September 15 (first deadline) and November 16 (second deadline).
 Email: melanie.maceachern@acadiau.ca